Compound Selection Decisions: An Almost SURE Approach: Miscellany

-An application of l'Hopital's rule shows that this function is zero at zero.
-From this and continuity, it is not difficult to see that $\text{sinc}'(y)$ is uniformly bounded by some absolute constant.
+An application of l'H\^opital's rule shows that this function is zero at zero.
+From this and continuity, it is not difficult to see that $\sinc'(y)$ is uniformly bounded by some absolute constant.
 This gives the second claim. \end{proof}

 \begin{lemma}[Derivatives of $\Psi$] Let $\Psi_C, \Psi_{CC}$ denote the first and second partial derivatives in C. They are given by the following formulas.

 \end{lemma}